PRVR: Partially Relevant Video Retrieval: Our Method

+Recall that the clip-scale video features in $C$ are generated by sliding windows of varied sizes, resulting in clips of varying lengths, high temporal overlap, and redundancy in information.
+For each video, all clip-scale features have to be stored for inference, resulting in heavy memory consumption for large-scale video retrieval.
+All these issues hinder the deployment of retrieval models in real-world applications.

+For faster inference, we propose selecting from $C$ a subset of representative features $C'$ as the clip-scale video representation.
+To obtain $C'$, a straightforward idea is to conduct a clustering algorithm over $C$.
+However, as the clip- scale features correspond to video clips of varying lengths, such vanilla clustering strategy that does not account for clip lengths is suboptimal.
+To improve the diversity of the lengths of the video clips associated with the representative features, we introduce a length-aware clustering strategy, which incorporates a length embedding to enhance the length information of $C$ when clustering.

+Concretely, we firstly construct a length embedding matrix $LE\in\mathbb{R}^{{d_e}\times{l}}$ by the sine and cosine functions, like the position embedding used in Transformer~\cite{vaswani2017attention}, where $d_e$ is the embedding dimension and $l$ is the maximum length of clips.
+Given the original clip representation $C$, the length-enhanced clip representation is obtained as

+where $LE_t\in\mathbb{R}^{d_e}$ is length embedding vector of length $t$ selected from $LE$, $[,]$ denotes the concatenation operation.
+Then a general clustering algorithm k-medoids algorithm~\cite{zhao2022centerclip} is conducted over the length-enhanced clip-scale representation $C^e$.
+This algorithm partitions data into $k$ clusters by minimizing the sum of distances between all data points in each cluster and the center of that cluster.
+The center of a specific cluster is defined as an actual data point that has a minimal average distance to all other points within the same cluster.
+Subsequently, the center feature of clusters is kept as the representative feature, while all other non-center features are dropped to avoid duplicated computation of similar clip-scale features.
+After the clustering, we get $C'=\{c'_i\}_{i=1}^{n_k}\in\mathbb{R}^{{d}\times{n_k}}$ key clips, where $n_k$ denotes the number of clusters.

-Given a video as a sequence of video clips, we first measure the cross-modal similarity of each video clip with the query, and then aggregate the instance similarities to obtain the clip-scale similarity.
-Specifically, given a sequence of video clips $C=\{c_1, c_2, ..., c_{n_c}\}$, we use cosine similarity between each instance representation and the query representation, followed by a max-pooling operator on the similarities.
+Then we can construct query-relevant similarity learning on $C'$.
+We compute cosine similarities between $C'$ and the query representation $q$, followed by a max-pooling operator on the similarities.
 More formally, the clip-scale similarity is obtained as:

 where $cos(\cdot)$ denotes the cosine similarity function.
-The max-pooling determines the clip with the highest similarity, and we then utilize its similarity with the query as the whole video's similarity with the query.
-Besides, we select this clip as \emph{key clip}, which is used for the latter frame-scale similarity learning.
+The max-pooling operation could select the clip-scale feature that owns the highest semantic relevance with the query, so we treat it as \emph{key clip} feature for the follow-up frame-scale similarity learning.
+It is worth noting that although the max-pooling operation is simple, it allows the model to identify partial relevance while ignoring irrelevant segments.